-We note that the result for wBPA is just our interpretation (in terms of weakly extended systems) of Mayr's proof showing that the problem is undecidable for PDA with two control states ([13], Theorem 29).
+We note that the result for wBPA is just our interpretation (in terms of weakly extended systems) of Mayr's proof showing that the problem is undecidable for PDA with two control states ([14], Theorem 29).

 In terms of parallel systems, our technique used for wBPP is new.
 To mimic the computation of a Minsky 2-counter machine, one has to be able to maintain its state information - the label of a current instruction and the values of the counters c_1 and c_2 .
-As a finite-state unit of wBPP is weak, it cannot be used to store even a part of such often changing information.
-Hence, contrary to the constructions in more expressive systems (PN [6] and MSA [16]) we have made a term part to manage it as follows.
-In a testand-decrement instruction a process constant L_j , which represents a label of the instruction, has to be changed and one of the counters c_1, c_2 has to be decreased at the same time (assuming its value is positive).
-As two process constants cannot be rewritten by one wBPP rewrite rule, we introduce new process constants Y_1 and Y_2 to represent "inverse elements" to X_1 and X_2 respectively and we make a term $X_k^x || Y_k^y$ to represent the counter c_k the value of which is x - y.
+As the finite-state unit of wBPP is weak, it cannot be used to store even a part of such often changing information.
+Hence, contrary to the constructions in more expressive systems (PN [6] and MSA [17]) we have made the term part to manage it as follows.
+In a test-and-decrement instruction the process constant L_j has to be changed and moreover one of the counters has to be decreased at the same time.
+As two process constants cannot be rewritten by one wBPP rewrite rule, we introduce new process constants Y_1 and Y_2 to represent inverse elements to X_1 and X_2 respectively and we make a term $X_k^x || Y_k^y$ to represent the counter c_k the value of which is x - y.
 We note that the weak state unit allows for controlling the correct order of the successive stages in the progress of a bisimulation game.

-Moreover, we have shown that our undecidability results hold even for more restricted classes fcBPA and fcBPP and remain valid also for the normed versions of fcBPP and fcBPA.
+Moreover, we show that our undecidability results hold even for more restricted classes fcBPA and fcBPP and remain valid also for the normed versions of fcBPP and fcBPA.
 Hence, they hold for normed wBPP and normed wBPA as well.

 We recall that the decidability of weak bisimilarity is an open question for BPA and BPP.
-Note that these problems are conjectured to be decidable (see [13] and [7] respectively) in which case our results would establish a fine undecidability border of weak bisimilarity.
+We note that these problems are conjectured to be decidable (see [14] and [7] respectively) in which case our results would establish a fine undecidability border of weak bisimilarity.